How Much Does Order Fulfillment Cost?

 Cost per order refers to the total costs required to fulfill one order, which includes fixed costs that apply to all orders and variable ones that depend on what is being shipped.
 To calculate the average cost per order for your business, simply take the sum of your shipping costs over a certain period and divide it by the number of orders you filled within the same period.
 You will want to keep in mind that your variable costs may change depending on what you are shipping.
 In addition, any flat fees you pay for services should also be distributed across each order.

 Once you know what to expect in terms of costs, you’ll be able to intelligently shop around for an order fulfillment provider.
 However, in addition to looking at prices, you’ll want to pick a provider with a proven track record of satisfying customers, and the infrastructure necessary to quickly handle any concerns or complaints.
-Your provider will be a partner to your business, and the right one can help you build a good reputation among them.
+Ship My Orders is a trusted 3PL provider for your business and we can help you build a good reputation.
 With fewer complaints and a reputation for fast, reliable service, you can further grow your business while saving time and money.
+Reach out to us today.

 Request a 3PL Fulfillment Quote